Little Richard Is 84 - His Story and Songs

 Below, in scenes from the rock & roll movie Don't Knock the Rock (1956), Little Richard performs his two hits and baby boomer favourite songs - Long Tall Sally, and Tutti Frutti.

 Rip It Up written by Robert Blackwell and John Marascalco, was another chart success for Little Richard, making it to #17 on the Top 100 after it's June 1956 release, and was his 2nd #1 R&B hit (after Long Tall Sally).
 The B side single of Rip It Up was Ready Teddy, a #8 R&B hit; both songs were included on the album Here's Little Richard.
-Below, 40+ Little Richard performs his hit Rip It Up in 1972 at Wembly Stadium, with a look that seems to have inspired later pop artist Prince.
+Below, 40+ Little Richard performs his hit Rip It Up with Tom Jones.

 In December 1956, Little Richard scored another Top 100 chart hit, and #7 on the R&B charts, with the single The Girl Can't Help It written by Bobby Troup.
 Below, Little Richard performs The Girl Can't Help It, with some help from Jayne Mansfield in clips from the 1956 movie of the same name.